FILING DEADLINE AND FEDERAL TAX PAYMENTS- April 18, 2022

 More detailed information about the above is available throughout this web site.

-Because of the complexity of U.S. federal and state tax laws, the Office of International Services is unable to provide tax advice or assistance in individual cases.
+Because of the complexity of U.S. federal and state tax laws, the Office of International Students and Scholars (OISS) is unable to provide tax advice or assistance in individual cases.
 However, the information presented in this web site will cover most situations applicable to F-1 or J-1 students and their dependents.